How to Write a Great Intro Email

 Success!
-Well, at least partly.
+Well, partly, at least.
 You've hooked a prospect, a potential date.
 Someone has shown interest because of your outstanding online dating profile.
 Now for that all-important, first big step: the introductory email.
-Alternatively, you're reaching out.
+You're reaching out.
 You've found someone you're interested in and want to shine.
 You need... yes, that's right, a great introductory email.

 Approach it like a business letter or a college essay, in one way but not in another.
 In one respect, you want to send something polished.
 You don't want to sound like an idiot and you need to put your best foot forward.
 But it shouldn't be totally impersonal, lecturing or nothing but flat, factual information about you.
 Nor should it sound like a series of interview questions you're asking the recipient.

 You need to show some interest in that person, in a humorous or intriguing way.
 You need to reveal facts and values about yourself, in a humorous or intriguing way.
 The common theme is: you need to be interesting.